Robocalls in the US have decreased. But that doesn’t mean they’re letting up. In April 2023 alone, over 5 billion robocalls were placed.

 The most common reasons that numbers are marked as Spam or Scam Likely include:

-- Call recipients manually labeling a call as spam
+- Call recipients manually label a call as spam

 - Inconsistent call volume from a given phone number